Teen

 How Dani spent her 17th birthday: Rosencrantz & Guildenstern are Dead

-Dani made it a clean sweep, receiving awards at the annual year-end ceremony at Trinity Prep for four years in a row.
-This year she won the National Honor Society, President’s Award for Academic Excellence, and the award for “Master Class I,” in recognition of her cartwheel in Mollier’s School for Wives?!
+Dani made it a clean sweep—four years of awards.
+This year: National Honor Society, President’s Award for Academic Excellence, and “Master Class I” for her cartwheel in Molière’s School for Wives!

 Dani’s letter of recommendation from Mr. Width